Super Lawyers

 (2) The protective headgear shall be worn on the head with chin strap properly fastened, and in contact with the chin or jaw by both operator and passenger at all times that the motorcycle is in motion.

 There is also an interesting provision in the law that provides some civil protection to motorcyclists involved in accidents.
-Specifically, the law prohibits evidence of a rider not wearing a helmet to come in as evidence of negligence, contributory negligence, or diminish their recovery for damages.
+Specifically, the law prohibits evidence of a rider not wearing a helmet from coming in as evidence of negligence, contributory negligence, or diminishing their recovery for damages.
 So there is no “the motorcyclist was not wearing his helmet” defense under Maryland law.

-(While we are talking about Maryland motorcycle law, it is also worth keeping in mind that §22-403 of the Transportation Article requires that motorcycles are equipped with two rearview mirrors.)
+It is also worth keeping in mind that §22-403 of the Transportation Article requires that motorcycles be equipped with two rearview mirrors.

 The Maryland legislature passed 21-1306 in 1992.
 Granted, this was not the first time that motorcyclists were required to wear helmets in the state.
 The 1992 law can trace its origins back to the National Traffic and Motor Vehicle Safety Act of 1966, which set minimum standards for road safety and required states to either meet this minimum or pass regulations that exceeded federal safety standards.
 Maryland responded by enacting a law requiring the use of a “firm and durable protective helmet” when operating a motorcycle.
 After tinkering with this law a few times (including only making it applicable to minors), the legislature attempted to create a more concrete method for standardizing the types of helmets that could be worn.